instaclustr/cassandra-ttl-remover/README.md

 ### Usage

-This tool is implemented for Cassandra version 2.2.
+This tool is implemented based on Cassandra 2.2.

 #### Prerequisite
 1. Download source code of TTLRemover to `TTLRemover` folder using following command: